Community Based Ophthalmology Service

-This NHS service is led by Dr Ross Kelly and Dr Richard Barnsley, GPs with special interest in ophthalmology (GPwSI).
+This NHS service is led by Dr Ross Kelly and Dr Richard Barnsley, GPs with special interest in ophthalmology (GPER).
 They are supported by Sister Joy Kerr, ophthalmology nurse specialist.

-The service is provided from Spencer House and Arnside House Surgery in Carlisle, Cockermouth Hospital and Workington Community Hospital, and is available to book via Choose and Book following a referral from the patient’s GP surgery or optometrist.
+The service is provided from Spencer House and Arnside House Surgery in Carlisle and Workington Community Hospital, and is available to book via Choose and Book following a referral from the patient’s GP surgery or optometrist.

 The average waiting time from referral to appointment is 4 weeks with all patients treated within 18 weeks of referral.

-We triage all our referrals to make sure they are appropriate for the service and if rejected, we provide guidance as to which is the most appropriate service to refer on to.
-Only 14 referrals were rejected this year.
+All our referrals are triaged to make sure they are appropriate for the service, and if rejected, we provide guidance as to which is the most appropriate service to refer on to.

 Patients are advised they can phone in for advice following their consultation.
 GPs also phone for advice on a variety of problems which helps cut down on the number of referrals.

 There will always be some patients who come to the GPwSI ophthalmology service and need onward referral to the hospital eye service; however these are minimal and based on complications found during the GPwSI consultation.
 One of the strengths of the GPwSI service is its ability to provide an alternative service for patients which removes the burden from secondary care and provides a self-contained treatment pathway within the community setting.